GatCode/LumenPPF/README.md

 2. Open the `Change Parameters` option and adapt the feeder to your needs.

-3. Print and enjoy 🎉
+3. Export the tape insert and the lever since the other parts usually stay the same (8mm version)

+4. Print all parts from the `STL` folder and the exported tape insert + lever

+5. Assemble the feeder

+6. Enjoy 🎉

 <img title="" src="assets/params.png" alt="" width="628">